sinnwerkstatt/landmatrix/README.md

   }
 }
 ```
-returns data for of the _first_ 5 deals sorted alphabetically by target country (asc).
+returns data for of the first 5 deals sorted alphabetically by target country (asc).
+Note that the response data sets are ordered first before the limitation is applied.

 #### Investor data by ID